mdlufy/shacex-ships/README.md

 - `npm i`
 - `npm start`

 ## In addition

 Project has own UI library [mdlufy-ui](https://www.npmjs.com/package/mdlufy-ui) with common used utils and components.

 Coming soon...

+## To dev mdlufy-ui and use it in spacex-ships
+Coming soon...